worstone/Americommerce4Net/README.md

 ```
 Newtonsoft.Json.Linq.JToken.ToObject<T>()
 ```
-Can be used to deserialized to and object.
+Can be used to deserialized to an object.

 Query Syntax / Filters
 -------------